honest comparison

 Fitness-led boutique platform, owned by ABC Fitness Solutions

 Glofox is a fitness-led boutique studio management platform with strong adoption in the HIIT, indoor cycling, and group-strength segments.
 The company was acquired by ABC Fitness Solutions (a Thoma Bravo portfolio company) in August 2022, joining the broader ABC Fitness ecosystem alongside ClubReady and ABC Trainerize.
 Since the acquisition, the platform's investment has gone into deeper integration with the ABC Fitness stack and into the fitness-vertical features that adjacent ABC products serve.
 Glofox supports pilates and yoga as additional verticals, but the platform's product DNA is built around the fitness-vertical operations (HIIT, cycling, group strength) where ABC's portfolio is strongest.
-The operator-reported gaps for pilates and yoga studios on Glofox cluster around the same themes: pick-a-spot for reformer studios works but the floor-plan editor and reformer-specific workflows are less mature than what Junocal or Mariana Tek ship; term-based courses run as recurring-class workarounds rather than first-class entities; conditional-logic intake forms require manual configuration; and the post-acquisition pricing trajectory has moved in the PE-backed direction (longer contracts, renewal-time pricing increases, bundled processing).
+The operator-reported gaps for pilates and yoga studios on Glofox cluster around the same themes: pick-a-spot for reformer studios works but the floor-plan editor and reformer-specific workflows are less mature than what Junocal or Mariana Tek ship; term-based courses are something you stitch together from recurring classes rather than built in; conditional-logic intake forms have to be set up by hand; and the post-acquisition pricing trajectory has moved in the PE-backed direction (longer contracts, renewal-time pricing increases, bundled processing).
 For UK pilates and yoga studios that originally adopted Glofox in the 2018-2022 period when it was independent, the platform fit has drifted.
 For HIIT and cycling studios where ABC's fitness-vertical depth matters, Glofox remains a strong fit.

 Sources verified 2026-05.
 If a figure on this page has moved since, tell us and we'll update it.